 Effective April 1, 2010, the calibration of the TM thermal band was updated to correct for a lifetime 5.2% gain error and to temporally extend the offset correction implemented in 2007.
 The gain error, which has existed since launch, causes a temperature dependent error where the instrument predicts too hot at low temperatures and too cold at high temperatures.
 The offset error had been discovered previously, but in 2007, it was only corrected for data acquired between April 1,1999 and the present, due to lack of supporting data prior to 1999.
 This update extends the offset correction back to the beginning of 1997.

 The effect of this calibration error on the data is shown in the table and figure below.
 The table presents the estimated error in top-of-atmosphere brightness temperature for sample target temperatures.
 This error is present in the image data processed by USGS between April 1, 2007 and April 1, 2010.
-For errors in data processed prior to April 2007, please see the 2007 Calibration Update.
+For errors in data processed prior to April 2007, please see the April 2007 - L5 TM Radiometric Calibration section lower on this page.

 This update affects the calibration of all Landsat 5 thermal data acquired since launch.
 For data acquired between launch and Dec 31, 1996, this update changes the gain by 5.2%.
 For data acquired between April 1, 1999 and March 31, 2010, this update changes the gain by approximately 5.2% and makes a small modification to the offset of about 0.02 W/m2 sr µm.
 For data acquired between January 1, 1997 and March 31, 1999, this update changes the gain by 5.2% and changes the offset by 0.11 W/m2 sr µm.